facebookresearch/FAMBench/docs/DLRM.md

 python ../fb5logging/result_summarizer.py -f results
 ```

-Run proxyworkloads/benchmarks/run_all.sh for a runnable example.
+See and/or run proxyworkloads/benchmarks/run_all.sh for a runnable example.
+Please note that to run it, your current dir must be at proxyworkloads/benchmarks.

 ### Additional DLRM Configurations
 You may choose to run your own model configuration.
 To do so, create a config file containing all flags for `dlrm_s_pytorch.py` on a single line.
 For example, create a file called `dlrm_tutorial` with contents: